-The University of Mount Olive Archives seeks to preserve materials of and about the College and to make them available for review and research.
-Included in these materials are not only official records, but associational materials generated by the College, the press and other sources.
+The University of Mount Olive Archives seeks to preserve materials of and about the University and to make them available for review and research.
+Included in these materials are not only official records, but associational materials generated by the University, the press and other sources.

 Materials in the Archives are housed in the University of Mount Olive Archives Room adjacent to the FWB Historical Collection and are administered by the curator of both collections.
 The archives room was funded by loyal University of Mount Olive alumni.
 Most archival materials are cataloged and bibliographic access is available through the online catalog of the Moye Library.